-EMAPS and the Central Africa Forest Ecosystems Conservation (CAFEC) project, which strengthens the management of targeted Congo forest landscapes and the mitigation of threats to biodiversity, are "institutionalizing" the management of the Congo Basin forests through individual, organizational and systems capacity building during the third phase of USAID's Central Africa Regional Program for the Environment (CARPE) program.
+CAFEC and EMAPS are "institutionalizing" the management of the Congo Basin forests through building individual, organizational, and systems capacity building during the third phase of USAID's CARPE program.

-The EMAPS and CAFEC projects are complementary.
+The EMAPS and CAFEC programs are interdependent.
 The information collected and shared through the local efforts of CAFEC informs national and regional policy work, while improved policies supported under EMAPS allows for better conservation efforts and land use management at the local landscape level.
-They both align with and contribute to the Presidential Initiative on Global Climate Change and the National Strategy for Combatting Wildlife Trafficking.
+These programs align and contribute notably to the National Strategy for Combatting Wildlife Trafficking (CWT).